If you love fashion, then you probably already know that not many fashion movements persist for longer than a year or two. However, sometimes there is

 This means that luxury brands are applying their design expertise and brand desirability to things like sneakers and yoga pants, where sports and activewear brands are bringing out lines with a lot more of a fashion focus, designed to be worn for the overlap between training and normal day wear.
 If you check out a high end fashion retailer like SSENSE, you can find some examples in the form of the latest Gucci sneakers, and other athleisure-inspired shoes.
 SSENSE stocks the latest collections from all of the most coveted designer names, and it is easy to see when browsing their footwear and other lines that a sporty element is prevalent across many collections.

-How Did Athleisure Come in to Fashion in the First Place?
+How Did Athleisure Come into Fashion in the First Place?

 Athleisure may have come into fashion in its current incarnation in the early 2000s, however, there has been some element of sports clothing making its way into mainstream fashion ever since the home fitness trends of the seventies and eighties.
 When we picture eighties fashion, it is difficult not to imagine brightly coloured sportswear, for example, leg warmers, leggings and shell suits, and in the nineties, while this fad, in particular, had died out, fashion inspired by sports still had a place, including skater fashion and basketball-inspired sneaker trends.
+Performance wear brands like Valorous excel at making clothing than you are happy to be seen in outside the gym.

 Where this differed from athleisure as it has become now is in where people were wearing these outfits, and how these pieces were mixed in with other clothes.
 People were still wearing what were effectively full sports outfits; they were just wearing them in casual settings that weren’t the sports pitch or the gym.
 Now, both designers and consumers are going further to blend the performance elements of sports clothing like yoga pants, bike shorts, running jackets, sports bras and sneakers with high fashion or fast fashion themes, with the intent being for these clothes to replace or blend in with other clothing to create looks appropriate for all kinds of settings, including casual workplaces and clubs as well as for general streetwear.